zareenrahman/zareenrahman/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/zareenrahman/](https://www.linkedin.com/in/zareenrahman/)

 - ⚡ Fun fact **I'm always on the lookout for new things to learn and love exploring the exciting world of technology.
 From coding in Python to delving into AI, my curiosity knows no limits.
-I believe that each line of code is a step toward an innovative future! 🚀**
+I believe that each line of code is a step toward an innovative future!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">